-- In accordance with OPNAVINST 6000.1 series, convalescent leave, following any uncomplicated delivery or cesarean section, will normally be for 42 days after discharge.
+1. In accordance with OPNAVINST 6000.1 series, convalescent leave, following any uncomplicated delivery or cesarean section, will normally be for 42 days after discharge.

 For aviation purposes, this will allow adequate time for recovery and return to prepregnancy physiologic baseline.
 This form is also used for miscarriage and termination.
-A shorter grounding period may be considered for a first trimester pregnancy loss with a normal obstetrical exam, aeromedical exam and appropriate grieving period. - Return to flight status may be requested after convalescent leave.
-The aviator must meet physical standards before returning to flight duty.
-The flight surgeon shall submit to NAMI Code 53HN: - a.
-Completion of Pregnancy Summary to NAMI - (1) Information of aeromedical significance regarding the pregnancy, delivery, postpartum course or complications. - (2) Information of aeromedical significance regarding the health of the child and mother. - b.
-Postpartum obstetrical exam - c.
-Long Form Flight Physical Complete to include: - (1) Hematocrit - (2) Visual acuity d.
-Electronic AMS created and submitted in AERO
+A shorter grounding period may be considered for a first trimester pregnancy loss with a normal obstetrical exam, aeromedical exam and appropriate grieving period.

+- 2. Return to flight status may be requested after convalescent leave.
+The flight surgeon shall recommend the member's Commanding Officer convene a Local Board of Flight Surgeons (LBFS), comprised of the member's flight surgeon, a second flight surgeon or APA, and documentation from the member's obstetrical care provider.
+A Completion of Pregnancy Summary shall be completed for all pregnant flight personnel and submitted to NAMI Code 53HN.
+All abnormalities must be addressed on the summary by the LBFS with corroborating documentation from the obstetrical provider.
+The unit flight surgeon shall notify the Commanding Officer of the LBFS's recommendation, in addition to the member's condition and intentions.
+If the pregnancy and postpartum course was uncomplicated, the LBFS may recommend member as physically qualified (PQ).
+If the Commanding Officer is in concurrence, and there are no other medical conditions requiring a waiver, an aeromedical clearance notice shall be issued to the aviator.
+If the pregnancy or postpartum course was complicated, the member's flight surgeon shall submit all documentation along with waivers requested to NAMI Code 53HN and cannot confer aeromedical clearance notice until endorsement from the waiver authority.
+The flight surgeon shall submit the completed Pregnancy Summary (LBFS), with all documentation, to NAMI Code 53HN for review and submission to BUPERS/CMC via AERO The aviator must meet physical standards before returning to flight duty.
+The flight surgeon shall submit to NAMI Code 53HN:

+- a.
+Completion of Pregnancy Summary to NAMI

+- (1) Information of aeromedical significance regarding the pregnancy, delivery, postpartum course or complications.

+- (2) Information of aeromedical significance regarding the health of the child and mother.

+- b.
+Postpartum obstetrical exam

+- c.
+Long form flight physical to include:

+- (1) Hematocrit

+- (2) Visual acuity

+- d.
+Electronic AMS created and submitted in AERO.